 Prevention of TB infection lies primarily in identifying, isolating, and treating those who have it before they pass it on to others.

-A vaccine called BCG (bacillus Calmette-Guerin) is often routinely administered in parts of the world where TB is much more common, however this vaccine is not completely effective and only prevents the severe forms of TB such as military TB and TB meningitis and is most beneficial when given in infancy.
+A called BCG (bacillus Calmette-Guerin) is often routinely administered in parts of the world where TB is much more common, however this vaccine is not completely effective and only prevents the severe forms of TB such as military TB and TB meningitis and is most beneficial when given in infancy.

 The Australian Immunisation Handbook 10th edition, 2013 immunisation programme recommends BCG vaccines for: